pashonic/SonarQube_AWS_Demo/README.md

 * Maybe Alarms for the scaling group, Alarm if instance cycles.
 * Implement Route 53 health check alerting against endpoint URL.
 * All the alerts would email pager duty (Severe) or Team email list (Warnings).
-* Use tools such as New Relic or Appdynamics.
+* Use tools such as New Relic or Appdynamics to monitor Sonar's Java runtime environment.
 * EC2 Detailed monitoring is enabled.

 # Things I Would Done if I Had More Time.